greenhand520/servo_robot_board_tools/crates/servo-robot-driver/README_en.md

 English | [简体中文](README.md)

-STM32 serial communication driver for bidirectional data transfer between PC and STM32.
+The communication driver between the host computer and ServoRobotBoard is used for bidirectional data transmission between the two through the serial port.

 ## Features